The Effect of Time Series Distance Functions on Functional Climate Networks: Results and discussion

-Fig.~\ref{fig:network_models} A shows that almost all the networks are small-world.
-These networks can be classified according to their degree distributions into three types of networks: scale-free, broad-scale and single-scale \citep{amaral20}.
-Scale-free networks have a power law distribution, broad-scale networks have a power law regime followed by a sharp cutoff, and single-scale networks present a faster decay, like exponential or gaussian.
-In Figs.~\ref{fig:network_models} B and C, we show the cumulative degree distributions for all networks separated by edge densities in an log-log and linear-log scales respectively.
-Our results show that all distance functions seem to generate broad-scale networks for small edges densities ($p=0.001$).
-They present a scale-free interval followed by sharper decays.
-For larger edge densities, all distance functions generate single-scale networks, with exponential or gaussian decays.
+Small-world networks like those presented by the studied climate networks can be further classified according to their degree distributions into three types: scale-free, broad-scale and single-scale \cite{amaral20}.
+Scale-free networks have a power law distribution, broad-scale networks have a power law regime followed by a sharp cutoff, and single-scale networks present a faster than algebraic decay, e.g., exponential or Gaussian.
+In Fig.~\ref{fig:network_models}B and C, we show the cumulative degree distributions for all networks separated by edge densities in a log-log and linear-log scales, respectively.
+Our results indicate that all distance functions generate broad-scale networks for small edges densities ($p=0.001$), i.e., they present a scale-free interval followed by sharp decays.
+For larger edge densities, all distance functions generate single-scale networks.

-\subsection{Network Similarities}
+\subsection{Network similarities}

-We now verify the similarities in the network structures created using different time series distance functions.
-As the previous analyses, we consider four edge densities: $0.001, 0.01, 0.05$, and $0.1$.
-For each value of $p$, we construct the network using all the distance functions (Tab~\ref{tab:measures}) and compare the resulting networks using the Hamming distance \citep{levenshtein66} (Eq. \ref{eq:hamming}).
-After applying the Hamming distance to all pairs of networks $A$ and $B$, we build a distance matrix $D^{H}$ whose position $D^{H}_{A,B}$ is the hamming distance $d_H(A,B)$ between the networks $A$ and $B$.
-Then, we use hierarchical clustering (Ward's criteria) to cluster networks based on their hamming distance.
+We next investigate the similarities in the network structures created using different time series distance functions.
+As in our previous analyses, we consider four edge densities: $0.001, 0.01, 0.05$, and $0.1$.
+For each value of $p$, we construct the networks using all 29 distance functions (Tab~\ref{tab:measures}) and compare the resulting networks using the Hamming distance \cite{levenshtein66} (Eq.~\ref{eq:hamming}).
+Therefrom, we build a distance matrix $\mathbf{D}^{H}$ whose element $D^{H}_{A,B}$ is the Hamming distance $d_H(A,B)$ between the networks $A$ and $B$.
+Then, we use hierarchical agglomerative clustering (using Ward's method) to cluster the different networks.